14mthalvorson/etf-screener/README.md

 columns = ['Ticker', 'Name', 'Type', 'Median Rev Growth 3Y', 'EV/GP', 'Adj EV/EBIT', 'Gross Margin', 'Adj EBIT Margin', '52W High', 'Weight'] etf.display_metrics(columns, include_overall=True)
 ```
-In the output below, note the format is tab separated (for an easy copy/paste into Excel or Google Sheets).
-This doesn't always line up in the console but it should correctly space in a spreadsheet.
 The first line is a header.
 The second line has the aggregate metrics generated for the ETF specified.
 The following lines are the top holdings, with all the requested metrics listed.

 Output:
 ```